fullcalendar/fullcalendar/CONTRIBUTING.md

 ## Contributing Locales

-Please edit the original files in the `locales/` directory.
-DO NOT edit anything in the `dist/` directory.
-The build system will responsible for merging FullCalendar's `locales/` data with the [MomentJS locale data].
+Please edit the original files in the `packages/core/locales/` directory.

 ## Other Ways to Contribute